keikhcheung/keikhcheung.github.io/_posts/blog/2020-05-23-On-Digital-Reference-Keeping.md

 Where is it?
 Where?
 (Image: [Giphy](https://giphy.com/gifs/3EiNpweH34XGoQcq9Q){:target="_blank"})
 </div>

-Besides, *information takes different shapes depending on the context.* To maximise findability, more than often have I turned to the shortcut of saving the same source in multiple places (the associated notes, as well).
+Besides, <mark>information takes different shapes depending on the context.</mark> To maximise findability, more than often have I turned to the shortcut of saving the same source in multiple places (the associated notes, as well).
 This is rather unwise and excessive upfront manual work.

 Problems do not stop at organisation.

 The initiative of exploring resources, spending time to digest them and keeping them neatly in place is to facilitate and enrich my future work.

-*Shelving references at specific locations, highly attached to their source context, does not really help mobilise processed knowledge or encourage their subsequent application beyond their origin subject.*
+<mark>Shelving references at specific locations, highly attached to their source context, does not really help mobilise processed knowledge or encourage their subsequent application beyond their origin subject.</mark>

 ![Screenshot of my Zotero bibliography library.](/images/blog/DRef-Zotero-example.png)
 <div class="extras cap" markdown="1">
 A Zotero entry example on User Experience Questionnaire by Martin Schrepp et al. I took notes on its evaluation methodology when I was writing my [Master’s Thesis](https://dumas.ccsd.cnrs.fr/dumas-01981716){:target="_blank"} on UX for voice assistants.
 This is also useful for my professional work later on.
 Yet, it is still resting in the Master’s Thesis context and not readily recallable.
 There may even be a higher change where I would come across UEQ anew on search engines than on this exact entry.
 </div>

-Ideas, thoughts, insights are the most sparkling when they are kindled by unusual stimuli. *Processed knowledge shall play a similar role, allow cross-disciplinary discoveries, and——the most importantly——be easy to spark* when they might be inspiring to whatever subject I may eventually explore.
+Ideas, thoughts, insights are the most sparkling when they are kindled by unusual stimuli. <mark>Processed knowledge shall play a similar role, allow cross-disciplinary discoveries, and——the most importantly——be easy to spark</mark> when they might be inspiring to whatever subject I may eventually explore.

 This escalates not only to an issue of bookmark/reference organisation, but personal knowledge management.

 ## Solution Hunt: a Loosely Centralised, Morphable Library

 It became clear to me that I want to establish a library of valued information and personal knowledge.
-One that is not only structured for management, but also *conveniently exploitable for inspiration*, and *flexible to grow over time*.
+One that is not only structured for management, but also <mark>conveniently exploitable for inspiration</mark>, and <mark>flexible to grow over time</mark>.

 {% include figure.html
     src="/images/blog/DRef-Organic-Library-Growth.jpg"